cieranmorris/USGS-Earthquake-Visualization-Map/README.md

 ## Background Information

 The United States Geological Survey is responsible for providing scientific data about natural hazards, the health of our ecosystems and environment; and the impacts of climate and land-use change.
 Their scientists develop new methods and tools to supply timely, relevant, and useful information about the Earth and its processes.
+One of the main goals of the USGS is to visualize relevant data will allow them to better educate the public and other government organizations, as well as secure appropriate funding for future research endeavors.

-This project encompassed USGS is interested in building a new set of tools that will allow them visualize their earthquake data.
-They collect a massive amount of data from all over the world each day, but they lack a meaningful way of displaying it.
-Their hope is that being able to visualize their data will allow them to better educate the public and other government organizations (and hopefully secure more funding..) on issues facing our planet.
+For this project, current earthquake data from the USGS was converted to a geoJSON format and visualized on an external server for interpretation.
+Specific programming languages used in this analysis included JavaScript with both Mapbox and Leaflet extensions, HTML, and CSS.

 ### Data Sourcing